cbrito3/Movies-ETL/README.md

    - The function converts the MovieLens ratings data file to a Pandas DataFrame, and the DataFrame is displayed in the ETL_function_test.ipynb file.
 ![ratings](https://github.com/cbrito3/Movies-ETL/blob/main/ratings.png)

+# Extract and Transform the Wikipedia Data
+* The TV shows are filtered out, and the wiki_movies_df DataFrame is created.
+* A try-except block is used to catch errors while extracting the IMDb IDs with a regular expression and dropping duplicate IDs.
+* The extraction and transformation of the Wikipedia data in the ETL function does the following:
+  - A list comprehension is used to keep columns with non-null values.
+  - The non-null box office data is converted to string values using the lambda and join functions.
+  - A regular expression is used to match the six elements of "form_one" of the box office data.
+  - A regular expression is used to match the three elements of "form_two" of the box office data.

+* The following columns are cleaned in the Wikipedia DataFrame:
+  - The box office column
+  - The budget column
+  - The release date column
+  -  The running time column

+* The cleaned Wikipedia data is converted to a Pandas DataFrame, and the DataFrame is displayed in the ETL_clean_wiki_movies.ipynb file.